3rd Lithuanian Fusilier Reserve Battalion: Formation

 The 3rd Lithuanian Fusilier Reserve Battalion was formed in Königsberg, under the command of Captain von Clausewitz from the 2nd West Prussian Infantry Regiment.
 He was promoted to Major on March 26.
 In early June, the Battalion was in the vanguard of von Bülow's Corps.

 Assigning to various regiments

 The unit retained its name until July 1.
-This and other reseve battalions were concentrated into reserve regiments on 1 July 1813.
+This and other reserve battalions were concentrated into reserve regiments on 1 July 1813.
 The 3rd Lithuanian Fusilier Reserve Battalion was made the 5th Reserve Infantry Regiment's 4th Battalion.

 The Battalion was disbanded on December 12 and its men used to reinforce the regiment's other battalions.

 1815

 After Napoleon was defeated, the Prussian Army was reorganized, and so the 5th Reserve Infantry Regiment became the 17th Infantry Regiment on 1 March 1815.